ColoursofOSINT/findmydevice/README.md

 `fmd topsecretpin locate`

-14. The problem in this versions was, that for authentication i just could let the user try to decrypt the private-key.
-If he succeeds he would have access to the data, cause he an decrypt the data with the private-key.
-The private-key is encrypted with aes-256.
-So it's technically impossible somebody could brute-force it.

-The problem is that even when the user does not decrypt the private-key he could download all the data from the server, cause i didn't add an authenticator like a token or something similar (my fault).
-As long as he manages to find out an device-id.
-So that's the first problem.
-I wasn't able to guarantee that only the user has access to the data.

-The second one is, that due to the fact, that there is no token or something similar, every device could send data to the server and saves them.
-That means an attacker could send a data package to the server and it will be saved to folder with the id he transfers.
-As mentioned earlier, as long as the attacker finds out one id he can download the data(but can't view it) and upload data(that's critical).

-To fix this a re registration is needed. (also to guarantee that no malicious data is on the server.
-Now when somebody registers, the device sends besides the encrypted private-key a hash of the password and the publickey.
-The publickey will be needed for the furture(more secure authentifiation) When somebody wants to access the data. he has to send a hash of the passowrd and the id of the device he wants to get access to, than the server checks if the data matches and grants access to the data.
-With the password he can than decrypt the data that server will send.
-Still the data is end to end encrypted.

-15. Here is a list of solutions that may help you when you are stuck.
+## Here is a list of solutions that may help you when you are stuck.

 ### Using multiple users on the same device.

-If you are using multiple users on the same device, fmd may not work.
-To solve this install fmd on all users and allow them to use sms.
+If you are using multiple users on the same device, FMD may not work.
+To solve this install FMD on all users and allow them to use sms.
 You can do so in the user-settings.
 Also if you don't want to receive multiple messages change the fmd_command for every user to a different one.

-### Using Signal

-This is not really a workaround but may happen to some of you.
-When a device wants to communicate with fmd via the messaging app signal, please note that you need to send the message as sms.
-Therefore you need to hold the blue sending button and select "Insecure SMS".

 ### RCS